 Bollywood has made sequels just for the heck of it.
-Rohit Shetty's cop universe, the many Dabanggs, and the never-ending Housefulls, and many more films are proof of that.
+Rohit Shetty's cop universe, the many Dabanggs, the never-ending Housefulls, and many more films are proof of that.
 But web series delivered sequels that were interesting, actually took the story forward, and even had us falling back in love with the show.
 Here's a look at some of the finest web series sequels:

 1. Mirzapur 2